United States Numbered Highway System: Planning

 The second full meeting was held August 3 and 4, 1925.
 At that meeting, discussion was held over the appropriate density of routes.
 William F. Williams of Massachusetts and Frederick S. Greene of New York favored a system of only major transcontinental highways, while many states recommended a large number of roads of only regional importance.
 Greene in particular intended New York's system to have four major through routes as an example to the other states.
 Many states agreed in general with the scope of the system, but believed the Midwest to have added too many routes to the system.
 The group adopted the shield, with few modifications from the original sketch, at that meeting, as well as the decision to number rather than name the routes.
 A preliminary numbering system, with eight major east–west and ten major north–south routes, was deferred to a numbering committee "without instructions".

 After working with states to get their approval, the committee expanded the highway system to 75,800 miles (122,000 km), or 2.6% of total mileage, over 50% more than the plan approved August 4.
 The skeleton of the numbering plan was suggested on August 27 by Edwin Warley James of the BPR, who matched parity to direction, and laid out a rough grid.
 Major routes from the earlier map were assigned numbers ending in 0, 1 or 5 (5 was soon relegated to less-major status), and short connections received three-digit numbers based on the main highway from which they spurred.
 The five-man committee met September 25, and submitted the final report to the Joint Board secretary on October 26.
-The board sent the report to the Secretary of Agriculture of October 30, and he approved it November 18, 1925.
+The board sent the report to the Secretary of Agriculture on October 30, and he approved it November 18, 1925.